AbdullahAli/Stickehhh/README.md

 The readable(!) code makes use of:

 ####initializer:
-  to set up the class (although this is hard coded for the sake on simplicity)
+  to set up the class (although this is hard coded for the sake of simplicity)

 ####private methods:
   ensuring no one uses the class in an unexpected way/ I didn't want to the public API of the class to include the 'internals' of the class